Online Teaching Certification Pathways

 How to Begin Teaching Online at Cañada

-Here are some steps you can take to begin teaching online asynchronous, synchronous, multi-modal, or hybrid courses at Cañada.
+Here are some steps you can take to begin teaching online asynchronous, online synchronous, multi-modal, or hybrid courses at Cañada.

 1. Discuss online teaching opportunities with your division dean.